GabrieleGrida/Machine_learning2023_2/README.md

 1.77 and a test accuracy of 0.318.
 This result indicates that the features extracted in this case are providing more useful information for the classification task, compared to the previous ones.
 Therefore, we can save this last model as the best one.

 Task 2: Image Classification with Convolutional Neural Networks (CNN) In the second task, I must implement a multi-class classifier (CNN model) to identify the class of the images.

 1. The first steps are the same as in task 1.
-Therefore, once we downloaded the data in the first cell, we need to prepare data splitting indices into training and non-training set.
+Therefore, once we downloaded the data in the first cell, we need to prepare data splitting indices into training and non training set.
 The nontraining set is, in turn, divided into a test and validation set.
 Then we normalize data to obtain values in a range of [0, 1].
 2. Now, we define a CNN model using the ‘Sequential()’ function.
 This is a type of neural network typically used for image-processing tasks.
 In this case, it is composed of three